mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 ## Introduction

-Theme CSS variables is a new feature in Material UI added in [`v5.6.0`](https://github.com/mui/material-ui/releases/tag/v5.6.0).
+CSS theme variables is a new feature in Material UI added in [`v5.6.0`](https://github.com/mui/material-ui/releases/tag/v5.6.0).
 It generates the CSS variables from the theme and put them into a global stylesheet.
 All of the Material UI components automatically consume those variables when the feature is adopted.
 This is a significant improvement for theming and customization experience.

 ## Advantages